The Municipal Energy Office works across departments to promote energy efficiency in City buildings while saving money and resources.

 This program monitors building activity for the City’s four largest downtown buildings, called the Quadplex.

 Our office looks at real-time energy consumption in these buildings to make sure they are operating as planned and they are as energy-efficient as possible.
 We then:

 - Highlight operations practices that need attention.

-The Energy Office worked in partnership with the Office of Innovation and Technology (OIT) to contract services for a building monitoring platform.
-This system will ultimately support a dozen or more of the City’s mid-size to larger-size facilities that use building automation systems (BAS) to control heating, venation, and air conditioning (HVAC) systems, major equipment and related building systems.
+The Municipal Energy Office worked in partnership with the Office of Innovation and Technology (OIT) to contract services for a building monitoring platform.
+This system will ultimately support a dozen or more of the City’s mid- to large-size facilities that use building automation systems (BAS) to control heating, ventilation, and air conditioning (HVAC) systems, major equipment and related building systems.
 The goal of the building monitoring software is to provide data and analytics on specific building operations.
 These analytics will help operators run buildings more efficiently, use less energy, and improve tenant comfort.